 ‘I don’t like the idea of my sister living here in England on her own for most of the year,’ she said.
 ‘She is safer in France, all her dreams are in France, all of them except you.’

 ‘I won’t let anything happen to her, Gabby.’
-A hot, tight knot coiled in his breast.
-The smooth, sharp, cold teeth of the void chewed at his heart.
+A hot, tight knot coiled in his chest.
+The sharp, cold teeth of the void chewed at his heart.
 ‘I can’t lose her.’

 ‘If you asked, if you really forced her to, she’d come back to France with me,’ Gabby murmured.
 ‘Could you do that?’